OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaActuator.rst

 .. cpp:class:: OcaActuator: OcaWorker

-    Abstract base class for all actuators (i.e. devices that affect the routing and/or content of the audio signal, or provide ancillary functions such as power).
+    Abstract base class for all actuators (i.e. classes) that affect the routing and/or content of the audio signal, or provide ancillary control functions such as power).

     **Properties**: